Regular colored graphs of positive degree: Proof of Proposition

 \subsubsection{The case $D=3$.}

-For $D=3$, we are interested in graphs with fixed number of 2-dipoles, or equivalently, with a fixed number of faces of degree 2.
-In view of Equation~\ref{eq:delta'}, the number of faces of degree 6 or more in such a graph with degree $\delta$ satisfies
+For $D=3$, we are interested in melon free graphs with fixed number of 2-dipoles, or equivalently, with a fixed number of faces of degree 2.
+In view of Eq.~\eqref{eq:delta'}, the number of faces of degree 6 or more in such a graph satisfies:

+i.e. this number is finite.
+Moreover the number of vertices incident to a face of degree 6 or more is finite:

+The vertices belonging to a face of degree not equal to $4$ either belong to a face of degree two or to a face of degree larger than or equal to $6$.
+According to our previous remark, the number of such vertices is at most:

-\emph{i.e.} this number is finite.
-However there could \emph{a priori} be an arbitrary number of faces of degree 4 since the coefficient of $F_2$ is zero for $D=3$.
-Let us rule this out thanks to the following remark: there exists an integer $N(k,g)$ such that any map of genus $g$ with more than $N(k,g)$ vertices and less than $k$ faces of length not equal to 4 contains a vertex $v$ such that all faces at distance less than 3 of $v$ have degree 4.
-Now upon considering an arbitrary jacket of $G$, the previous remark implies that the neighborhood of the vertex $v$ is necessarily a quotient of a four by four toroidal grid, in contradiction with the fact that $G$ is arbitrarily large.
+However there could \emph{a priori} be an arbitrary number of faces of degree $4$ (that is arbitrarily many vertices incident only to faces of degree $4$), since the coefficient of $F_2$ in Eq.~\eqref{eq:delta'} is zero for $D=3$.
+Let us rule this possibility out.

+Let us count the maximal number of vertices that can be at distance at most $3$ of a vertex on a face of degree not equal to $4$.
+Since all vertices have degree $4$, the number of vertices at distance at most 3 of any vertex is $4+4\cdot 3+4\cdot 3^2=52$.
+Therefore if a colored graph $G$ has more than $[5(D+1)\delta (\hat G) +12F_1 (\hat G) ]52$ vertices, then it contains a vertex $v$ such that all vertices at distance less than 3 of $v$ belong \emph{only} to faces of length $4$.

+Now take an arbitrary jacket of $\hat G$: for instance the one corresponding to the cycle $(0,1,2,3)$.
+Then the faces of color $(0,1)$, $(1,2)$, $(2,3)$ and $(3,0)$ of $\hat G$ are faces of the resulting map, which is thus locally a regular square grid around $v$ (up to distance $3$ at least).
+Then the fact that faces of color $(1,3)$ and $(0,2)$ also have length $4$ implies that this map is in fact a four by four toroidal grid.
+In particular $\hat G$ has only finitely many vertices.

-We conclude that there are only finitely many colored graphs with fixed number of 2-dipoles, which is the statement of Proposition~\ref{prop:finitdipole} in the case $D=3$.
+We conclude that there are only finitely many colored graphs with fixed number of 2-dipoles, hence Proposition~\ref{prop:finitdipole} is proved for $D=3$.